 If you are an active person, you probably love to bring your pooch along on your outdoor adventures.
 Running and hiking are much easier when you have both hands free, so why not try a hands-free dog leash?

 Where a comfortable belt and attach your dog's (or dogs') leashes to keep your dog safely attached to you while leaving your hands free.
-The Ruffwear Trail Runner System is one of your top picks.
+The Ruffwear Hitch Hiker Leash is one of your top picks.
 It even comes with a water bottle and holder to help keep you and your dog hydrated.

 Bike Leash for Dogs